-No User ReviewsWrite a review

 Power & Run Time

-At a noise rating of 79 dBA (less noisy than a dishwasher), this generator can be started via a conventional pull-start mechanism, or a convenient and easy-to-use electric starter (battery not included).
+At a noise rating of 79 dBA (less noisy than a shower), this generator can be started via a traditional recoil pull-start mechanism, or a convenient and efficient electric starter (battery not included).

 Outlets

-This Dewalt generator features an L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor.
-However, it is still not quite RV ready.
-Besides, since the DXGN7200 bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.
+Even though this Dewalt generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
+Besides, as the DXGN7200 holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

 Portability